Skip to content

 • Use the Domino admin to create replicas of KeepConfig.nsf on all participating servers.
 You must retain the name and location.

 • If one of the participating servers already has a KeepConfig.nsf with a divergent replicaId, you must remove it.
 If it has no configuration entries, just delete it.
-When there are or you are not sure, rename it and deal with it later on.
+When there are, or you aren't sure, rename it and deal with it later on.

 • Create and/or verify scheduled (or cluster) replication between the participating servers (henceforth referred to as spokes) and the hub.